fbpx

 • Vendor or supplier references

-Current or former employee’s feedback – candidates may know of current or former employee’s who work for you.
-Their perspective can often influence a candidate’s decision on your company good or bad.
+Current or former employee feedback – candidates may know of current or former employees who work for you.
+Their perspective can often influence a candidate’s decision on your company, good or bad.

 Social Media79% of job applicants use social media in their job search.
 (Glassdoor) You may or may not have much of a social media presence.
-Whether it’s Facebook, Instagram, LinkedIn page, Twitter, etc. The same way companies are using social media to investigate a candidate’s background, candidates are equally using social media to check out a company.
+Whether it’s Facebook, Instagram, LinkedIn page, Twitter, etc. In the same way, that companies are using social media to investigate a candidate’s background, candidates are equally using social media to check out a company.
 What’s your tone on social media?
-How do you respond to comments, inquiries?
+How do you respond to comments and inquiries?
 Are you engaging, informative, fun, etc.?

-News – all news, good or bad is a very easy source for candidates to look up.
-Particularly if you’re a large, global brand and organization, you’re more prominently in the news.
+News – all news, good or bad, is a source for candidates to look to.
 Regardless if the source is reliable, you can be sure it will be a source of information for candidates.

 Vendor or supplier partners – external partnerships you may have are additional sources candidates can tap into.
-If you do business with external partners/vendors/suppliers, it’s very easy to explore these relationships and see what feedback candidates can gather.
+If you do business with external partners/vendors/suppliers, it’s another avenue to explore these relationships and see what feedback candidates can gather.

 While the amount of information at our disposal can often be overwhelming, candidates having this information is a good thing.